Skip to content

 Ford Motor Company · 1903

 Ford carried "jot books" his whole career — small pocket notebooks for ideas, expense tallies, and turns of phrase.
 The pages that survive show him obsessing over inches and ounces.
-The same compulsive pursuit of efficiency turned the Model T into the most-produced vehicle of its century.
+The Model T, the most-produced vehicle of its century, came out of the same obsession.

 Wright Brothers